 Foods rich in vitamin D

 There are few foods that contain vitamin D, and of these, salmon is by far the best.
-Four ounces of salmon have 128% of the recommended amount per day.
+Four ounces of salmon have 128% of the recommended daily amount.
 Sardines, fortified cow’s milk, tuna, egg yolks, and shiitake mushrooms have smaller but still important amounts.
 Salmon, again, is a good source of vitamin D, as well as vitamin B6 and iron.
 It’s a good food to eat 2-3 times a week.
 Sunlight is a very good source of vitamin D. When sunlight is available, exposing your face and arms for about 10 minutes a day will provide sufficient vitamin D.

 The recommended daily allowance (RDA) for vitamin D for all adults ages 19 to 70 years is 600 IU/day.
 For those over age 71 the RDA is 800 IU/day.
 If taking supplements choose the vitamin D3 form, which is better absorbed than the D2 form.

 There are medications your doctor can prescribe to treat anxiety and panic disorders.
 However, not everyone responds equally well to them, and for some, the side effects can be a problem as well.
 Further, if the anxiety is due to nutrient deficiency, medications may not help.